Ankr-network/ankr-docs/docs/Game/Unreal/getting-started/03-update-nft.md

 A `ticket`

-The session saved during Init will be used to open metamask.
+The session saved during a call to `Init` will be used to open metamask.
 Metamask will show popup to sign or confirm the transaction for that ticket.

 ```cpp